 The Bluff View Guide to Climbing on Cayman Brac

 This guide is offered to you free of charge and I hope it serves you well.
 I would like feedback whenever you discover an error, omission or get horribly lost trying to find a climb.
 Feedback on grades and quality ratings are greatly appreciated.
 I have tried to make the grades consistent but you know how that goes.
-What I desire most is that you are able to find the climb you’re looking for and then have the right gear with you.
-You can contact me at firstname.lastname@example.org.
+You can contact me at email@example.com.

-There are a total of 70 named routes on the island from 5.6 to 5.13, with the bulk being tens, elevens and twelves.
-The rock is mostly clean pocketed limestone but the Spot Bay Sector is also rich in stalactites and flowstone.
+There are now a total of 91 routes on the island from 5.6 to 5.13, with the bulk being tens, elevens and twelves.
+There are several open projects in the 5.13 range.
+The rock is mostly clean pocketed limestone but Spot Bay is also rich in stalactites and tufas.

 I’ve used a four-star rating system to give visiting climbers a rough idea of a route’s quality.
-As always, take difficulty ratings with a grain of sea-salt.
-One day conditions will be crisp and a route will feel easy at its given grade; another day, if it’s receiving sea-spray, the route may feel “smarmy” and hard.
+As they do anywhere, conditions vary.
+One day conditions will be good and a route will feel easy at its given grade; another day that’s hot and humid, the route may feel “smarmy” and hard.

 In general it’s best to climb directly over the bolts, or very near them, even when it looks easier to the side (it’s usually not).
-Don’t dive head-first into caves along the route: cave floors are often fine silt, a sticky dry lubricant.
-Climb on the outside edges.
+Don’t dive head-first into caves along the route, the inside of caves are usually greasy and grimy, climb on the outside edges.

-Due to hard starts and bad landings, a stick-clip is recommended for many of the routes!
+Due to hard starts and bad landings, a stick-clip is essential for many of the routes!
 If you’re staying at Bluff View, a painter’s pole with a standard thread is available so you can just bring the “head”.
-If you are staying elsewhere bring tape, since there’s almost always a tree branch at the base of the routes and you can tape a quickdraw to the branch.
+Otherwise bring tape since there’s almost always a tree branch at the base of the routes and you can tape a quickdraw to the branch.

 When you get back home, wash all your gear (rope, harness, quickdraws, Gri-gri, etc.) in fresh water to get the salt off.